 You should consider all fallen power lines energised and an electrical hazard.
 Keep at least 8 metres away and prevent others from approaching.
 Contact emergency services immediately to handle the unsafe electrical wires properly.

-What should I do if an electrical outlet is sparking and poses a fire risk?
+What should I do if an electrical outlet sparks and poses a fire risk?

 Sparking outlets indicate dangerous arcing.
 Immediately shut off the power supply to the affected circuit.
 Never attempt repairs on your own.
-Contacting an electrician is key to fixing the electrical hazard safely.
+Contacting an electrician is vital to fixing the electrical hazard safely.